fizzwidget/feed-o-matic/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+7.0.1 - 2016/08/29
+- Added support for Mechanical pets in 7.0/Legion.
+The "mechanical bits" food list is partly guesswork -- please send feedback if you see any issues.
+- Updated locale support: You can now add custom emotes in FeedOMatic_Emotes.lua for Mists, Warlords, and Legion beasts, and in all WoW languages including Chinese, Korean, and Italian.

+v.
 7.0 - 2016/08/27 - Dedicated to Mania of www.wow-petopia.com
 - Updated to support WoW Patch 7.0 and Legion.
 - Added Legion foods.
 Many of these are untested guesses for food category -- please send feedback if you see any issues.